Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Path-integral approach

-Let $\mathcal{W}$ be the full system-plus-reservoir density matrix at time $t$.
-Its time evolution is given by

-where $U(t,t_{0})=\exp(-i\hat{H} (t-t_{0})/\hbar )$, $\hat{H}$ being the full Hamiltonian of Eq.~(\ref{Hfull}).
-To calculate the system's dynamics when the system-bath coupling $\gamma$ is not weak, we cannot make use of techniques perturbative in $\gamma$, such as the Born-Markov master equation approach~\cite{DekkerI1991,*DekkerII1991,*DekkerIV1991}.\\ To this extent we use rather the path integral approach which, being inherently non-perturbative in $\gamma$, has been proven useful to treat cases of strong as well as of weak dissipation~\cite{Weiss2012}.
-Within this approach, the elements of the RDM in the position representation
+The path-integral approach, being inherently nonperturbative in the coupling, has been proven useful to treat the strong as well as the weak dissipation regime~\cite{Weiss2012}.
+Within this approach the dynamical object of interest is the reduced density matrix in the position representation

-(where $Tr_{B}$ indicates the trace over the bath's degrees of freedom) are the dynamical objects of interest.
-Assuming a factorized initial condition, with the particle prepared in the state $\rho(t_{0})$ and the bath initially in the thermal state $R^{Th}=Z^{-1}\exp(-\beta\hat{H}_{S}^{B})$, i.e.